chandrangreat/healthapi/README.md

         ServerName healthapi
     </VirtualHost>

+3) Add the folowing entry to the hosts file

+    127.0.0.1       healthapi

-3) Navigate to the URL http://healthapi/devices with the server running ofcourse.
+4) Navigate to the URL http://healthapi/devices with the server running ofcourse.
 Use Apache server.

 Note: The is only one end point as of now.
 This API method reads contents from a JSON file and exposes the contents.
 The front end for this API is in device-view repository.